hmac/raft/README.md

    be {1, 2}.
 6. Once it is written to the log, this configuration immediately takes effect for node 1.
    At this point, node 2 is considered a full member of the cluster (by node 1, at least).
-7. The new configuration is replicated to node 2, and takes effect immediately after.
+7. The new configuration is replicated to node 2, and takes effect immediately.
+The presence of a new configuration causes node 2 to exit bootstrap mode and begin operation as a normal node.
 At this point, node 2 is considered a full member of the cluster by all nodes.
 8. The AddServer RPC call returns successfully.

 In order to support this, we provide no initial cluster configuration to nodes when they boot.
 All they know is their own network address - any further configuration is discovered dynamically when they receive RPCs from the cluster leader.
+The only boot-time configuration is bootstrap mode, which is used for every new node except for the initial one.